abrahamjuliot/creepjs/README.md

 4. Fingerprint browser privacy settings
 5. Use large-scale validation and collect inconsistencies
 6. Feature detect and fingerprint [new APIs](https://www.javascripture.com/) that contain high entropy
-7. Use APIs that are the most difficult to fake in a stable fingerprint
+7. For fingerprinting, use APIs that are the most difficult to fake

 Tests are focused on:
 - Tor Browser (SL 1 & 2)